arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 #### Check Your Device

-You can check that your device is fully connected inside your factory by going to the "devices" tab
+You can check if your device is fully connected to your factory by going to the "devices" tab.

 ![Foundries.io factory devices page](assets/foundries-factory-devices.png)